Add these questions to your interview checklist.

 Asking this question in an interview has been critical for me as a candidate.
-Feedback is how humans get better.
-Excellence and mastery have always been important to me, and I am aware that they are impossible without regular feedback.
+Performance feedback is how humans get better.
+Excellence and mastery have always been important to me, and I am aware that they are impossible without knowing how and when to ask for regular feedback.
 Does this company limit its feedback cycle to the annual reviews?
 Does the hiring manager make it a priority to deliver just-in-time acknowledgment and suggestions for improvement?

 8. What opportunities will I have to learn and grow?

-Does the company offer formal or informal mentoring and coaching?
-Does it invest in continued education or professional training?
+Does the company offer formal or informal mmentoring and coaching to boost your career potential?
+Does it invest in continued education or professional training to advance your career?
 Great companies want to hire people who are dedicated to personal and professional growth.
-Show your hiring manager that continued development is important to you.
+Show your hiring manager that ccontinued development is essential in the job market and is important to you.